edhowland/viper/README.md

 Viper will check for a ~/.viperrc file.
 If it exists, it will attempt to execute commands contained within, one per line.
 You can also create a .viperrc file in any directory.
 It will be loaded last.
 You should only put any commands there that do not require a buffer to operate.
 Also, any quiting commands with not operate.
 Also, you will not hear any output in audio, so do not put list, reporting commands there.

+## Code Coverage

+You can use the 'load_cov coverage/coverage.json' command to load a JSON file generated with the simplecov gem.
+You should put this in a local .viperrc file so it will be available to the program whenever you generate the coverage report.
+Once loaded, use the 'cov_report' command to get an overall report of the project coverage.
+The file list in this new buffer is sorted in ascended numerical order by code coverage percent.
+Search forward for 100.0 to get the first file that was covered completely.
+Then work backward from there.
+Once you have determined a file that needs to be covered, load that file with the 'o filepath' command.
+Next, run the 'cov' command.
+This will open another buffer with the individual file report.
+Search forward for 'hits: 0' to find the lines you should address.